strikerlie/CaptureOneToMany/docs/README.md

 ---
 ### Script usage

-* CaptureOneToMany-000-Initialize.applescript
+* CaptureOneToMany-000-InitializeFirst.applescript
-    - Initialize all Image in the current Collection
+    - Initialize the Frist Image in the current Collection
-    - Reset setting other then Base Characteristics and Lens Correction(Buggy when using custom Lens Correction Profile, Sometime it will cause wrong value in Lens Correction Profile.
-If you use custom Lens Profile, you may need to use CaptureOneToMany-010-InitializeFirstOnly.applescript)
+    - Reset setting other then Base Characteristics and Lens Correction
+        - Buggy when using custom Lens Correction Profile, Sometime it will cause wrong value in Lens Correction Profile.
+If you use custom Lens Profile, you may need to do it after run this script
     - Create "BasicNormalize" Layer for Basic Normalize process
     - Create "KeyFrameAdjustment" Layer for Key Frame Adjustment and Ramping process
-    - Create "DeflickerAdjustment" Layer for Deflicker
+    - Create "DeflickerAdjustment" and "DeflickerAdjustment2" Layer for Deflicker
-* CaptureOneToMany-010-InitializeFirstOnly.applescript
-    - Initialize only the Frist Image in the current Collection, you need to copy ALL adjustment/Layer in clipboard and paste to ALL other image in Collection
+    - You need to manually Copy ALL adjustment/Layer in clipboard and paste to ALL other image in Collection
-    - Copy process faster then CaptureOneToMany-000-Initialize.applescript.
-Also a workaround for Custom Lens Profile bug.
-But you need to be care what you are doing
 * CaptureOneToMany-100-BasicNormize.applescript
     - Adjust Exposure value by CaptureOne's Exposure Evaluation value
     - You may not need it if your Exposure is very stable